smartems/smartems/docs/sources/installation/debian.md

 `conf` folder and override any of the settings defined in `conf/defaults.ini`.

-Start smartEMS by executing `./bin/grafana-server web`.
-The `grafana-server` binary needs the working directory to be the root install directory (where the binary and the `public` folder is located).
+Start smartEMS by executing `./bin/smartems-server web`.
+The `smartems-server` binary needs the working directory to be the root install directory (where the binary and the `public` folder is located).